ScORpioET/Portfolio-website/README.md

 # PORTFOLIO WEBSITE

 Welcome to my portfolio website.
-First I have to apologize for not having a **WEBSITE**.
+First, I have to apologize for not having a **WEBSITE**.
 I have tried using AWS and GCP to set up a website, but the RAM provided by the free plan is not enough for more than one user to operate at the same time.
 So sorry I can only demo in this way.

 ---